bmeviauac01/softwarelab1/docs/Lab-MSSQL/Exercise-4.md

     Submit the code in file `f4.sql`.
 The file shall contain the T-SQL code.
 It should not include any `use` or `go` commands.
 The solution should be a single T-SQL code block.
 Do not use stored procedures or triggers here.
 (There is no need to delete the `ParentCategoryId` column.)

 !!! example "SUBMISSION"
     Create a screenshot that shows the `Category` table after executing the script.
 Save the screenshot as `f4.png` and submit with the other files of the solution.
-The screenshot shall display the database name in the _Object Explorer_ windows (which should be your **Neptun code**) and the **contents of the `Category` table**.
+The screenshot shall display the database name (which should be your **Neptun code**) in the _Object Explorer_ window and the **contents of the `Category` table**.
 The screenshot is required to earn the points.